 DWIHN's Program Compliance Committee (PCC) is the governing body for the QAPIP plan.
+PCC formally reviews on a periodic basis a written report on the operation of the QAPIP activities.
 PCC delegates direct oversight of all QI functions to the Quality Improvement Steering Committee (QISC), which serves as the oversight body and has responsibilities for the day to day management of the QI program.
 PCC annually reviews the specific goals and objectives of DWIHN, including a description of the services provided.
 This includes, but is not limited to, the QAPIP, Year End Evaluation, and periodic review of quality improvement progress reports.
 The Director of Quality Improvement provides monthly and quarterly reports on QI activities to PCC.
 As the governing body, PCC, with recommendations from appropriate clinical personnel, act on all major contracts and other arrangements affecting the delivery of health care services.
 PCC actively supports the Quality Improvement Program as demonstrated by ongoing involvement in the policy making process of the organization.
 The final approval of the QAPIP is retained by DWIHN's Full Board of Directors.